navis-org/pymaid/README.md

 This code is under GNU GPL V3

 ## References:
-PyMaid implements algorithms described in:
+Pymaid implements algorithms described in:

 1. **Comparison of neurons based on morphology**: Cell.
 2016 doi: 10.1016/j.neuron.2016.06.012 *NBLAST: Rapid, Sensitive Comparison of Neuronal Structure and Construction of Neuron Family Databases.*